Binance Market Update (2022-08-10)

 Binance

-The global cryptocurrency market cap now stands at $1.09T, down by -2.84% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.14T, up by 4.62% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include TRB, FLUX, and NEXO, up by 25%, 23%, and 11%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include INJ, FLUX, and TRB, up by 26%, 25%, and 21%, respectively.

 Top stories of the day: